 Lack of exchange between different research domains

 Research on voice naturalness is inherently interdisciplinary, with two main domains: speech-language pathology and synthetic voices.
 However, while the scientific findings are acknowledged and referenced within each domain, these domains are poorly interconnected.
 Figure 1C illustrates this via a cross-citation analysis using VOSViewer [68], showing several distinct clusters of studies reminiscent of echo chambers which are frequently discussed in social media [69].
-Poor interconnectivity is not unique to naturalness but affects many other research domains within voice or face perception.
-However, even when considering fields with highly divergent research traditions, such as impression formation from faces/voices for which two different two-factor models with different labels have been proposed (e.g., warmth vs. competence, e.g. [70]; or trustworthiness vs. dominance, e.g. [71]), there is substantial research to link these distinct clusters and uncover both these specific taxonomies and their empirical relationships [72,73].
+Poor interconnectivity is not unique to naturalness but can affect many other research domains within person perception.
+Consider fields with different research traditions, such as impression formation according to social psychological models of inter-group perception versus face/voice perception models.
+These models were developed for different types of perceptual cues, and two different two-factor models with different labels have been proposed in both cases (e.g., warmth vs. competence, e.g. [70]; or trustworthiness vs. dominance, e.g. [71]).
+More recently though, these fields arguably benefited from interconnectivity, with substantial research to link these distinct clusters and uncover both these specific taxonomies and their empirical relationships [72,73].
 In the case of voice naturalness, however, two recent systematic literature reviews on pathological [17] and synthetic voices [23] do not have a single reference in common.
 One might argue that this is not problematic, because the different disciplines simply have different interests and readerships.
 However, some intriguing commonalities and systematic patterns only emerge when pooling evidence from all available angles.
 For example, across synthetic, pathological, and acoustically manipulated voices, converging evidence emerges for a strong effect of pitch variation on perceived naturalness [14,26,74].
-Further, while several studies failed to find an uncanny valley [75] effect for synthetic voices [11,76], a recent study suggests it might exist for pathological ones [77].
+Further, while several studies failed to find an uncanny valley [75] effect for synthetic voices [11,76], a recent study suggests it might exist for pathological voices [77].
 This lack of exchange between research fields has not only precluded relevant insights but has likely impeded the visibility and impact of voice naturalness research as a whole.

 Insufficient anchoring in voice perception theory